 The truth is, you have to keep an open mind.
 There will be quite a number of trial and error here so you need to be keeping tab and not just stick to using the same hashtags because your competition or a big influencer in your industry uses them when it is clear that it is not working for you.

-You could stick to using 5-8 industry based and unique hashtags for all of your posts but other than this, using the same hashtags on every post.
+Sticking to using 5-8 industry base and unique hashtags for all of your posts would work but other than this, using the same hashtags on every post is not advisable.

-When you don’t repeat hashtags, it will be easier for you to monitor what hashtags are performing and what hashtags are not doing too well.
+When you are consistently trying out hashtags, it will be easier for you to monitor what hashtags are performing and what hashtags are not doing too well.

 Whatever you do, resist the urge to copy and paste the same hashtags on different posts.
 Choose to put in the work and search for new hashtags.
-I have already made the work a little easier for you with some of the tools I mentioned above. (inside link)
+The work has been made a little easier for you with some of the tools I mentioned above for generating Instagram hashtags.